This lab further develops an existing simulation and optimization tool for wind farms.

 We will have weekly meetings where we discuss the work done in the week and plan ahead for the next week.
 We are looking for people that like to work in a team, but are capable to solve problems on their own if necessary.

-This project takes place in the Theory of Hybrid Systems (i2) research group headed by Prof. Dr. Erika Ábrahám.
-The project will be co-supervised by Nicolai Radke.
+This lab takes place in the Theory of Hybrid Systems (i2) research group headed by Prof. Dr. Erika Ábrahám.
+The lab will be supervised by Nicolai Radke.
 For further questions please contact Nicolai Radke.